 MOAR, James H

 James Moar was born in 1891 in Newcastle, New South Wales to James and Robina Moar.
-In 1898, his mother passed away in St .Kilda.
-His father had also passed away before his mother, so both parents were lost in his early childhood.
-James had two older sisters.
+In 1898, his mother passed away in St .Kilda leavng his father with seven surviving children.
+His father James who arrived as a four year old with his parents from Orkney, Scotland, passed away in 1911.
+William, James's brother passed away in Gallipoli in 1915.

 Working as a clerk in Melbourne, he enlisted on 23 April, 1915 aged 24 years.
 He joined the 6th Infantry Brigade, 23rd Battalion, 6th Reinforcements, embarking from Melbourne on 27 October 1915 aboard the HMAT Ulysses for Egypt where he remained at Tel-el-Kebir until March 1916.
 He embarked from Alexandria on the HMT Lake Michigan for Marseille .